alexzhc/k8s-node-tasker/README.md

 $ kubectl create cm node-tasker --from-file=task=hello.sh --dry-run -o yaml \
     | kubectl replace -f -
 ```
-> It might take serveral minutes for pods to receive configmap updates.
+> It might take up to a minute for pods to receive configmap updates.

 ## Sequence of executions